-To Connect

-- 1. Turn Everything OFF.

-- 2. First, attach all cables to devices.

-- 3. Attach signal cables to receptacles.

-- Attach power cord(s) to outlet.

-- 5. Turn device ON.
+To Connect To Disconnect Turn Everything OFF.
+First, attach all cables to during the second second Turn Everything OFF.
+First, remove power cord(s) devices.
+3. Attach signal cables to receptacles. from outlet.
+3. Remove signal cables from receptacles.
+Attach power cord(s) to outlet.
+Remove all cables from devices.
+5. Turn device ON.